cresset-template/cresset/README.md

 Using Docker Compose V2 (see https://docs.docker.com/compose/cli-command),
 run the following two commands, where `train` is the default service name in `docker-compose.yaml`.

-`docker compose up -d train`
+1. `docker compose up -d train`

-`docker compose exec train /bin/bash`
+2. `docker compose exec train /bin/bash`

-This will open an interactive shell with settings specified by `docker-compose.yaml`.

-This is extremely convenient for managing reproducible development environments.
+This will open an interactive shell with settings specified by `docker-compose.yaml` and `.env`, which is extremely convenient for managing reproducible development environments.

+Variables can be saved in the `.env` file, which should be placed on project root.
+Variables such as the version tags and UID/GID values must be saved in `.env` to use Docker Compose without cache misses or errors.

-If for example, a new `pip` or `apt` package must be installed for the project, users can edit the `Dockerfile` `train` layer to install the necessary package and run the following command:
+For example, if a new `pip` or `apt` package must be installed for the project, users can edit the `Dockerfile`'s   `train` layer to install the necessary package and run the following command:
 `docker compose up -d --build train`.

-This will rebuild the image and start a new container, but will not rebuild PyTorch if caches are used appropriately.
+This will rebuild the image and start a new container, but will not rebuild PyTorch if caches are set appropriately.
-The user thus need only wait for the additional downloads, which are also accelerated by caching and with fast mirrors.
+The user thus need only wait for the additional downloads, which are also accelerated by caching and with fast mirror URLs.

 To remove the containers, use `docker compose down`.